-The Skirball’s Sunset Concerts—FREE Thursday night performances of the best in American and world music—continue this week with a world-premiere collaboration between Maria Muldaur, singer of the megahit “Midnight at the Oasis,” and the rock gospel ensemble The Campbell Brothers.
-Each week, SkirBlog will feature a preview of the upcoming performer written by a member of our Programs department.
-Read about the band, view photos and videos … then make your way here on Thursday to watch the show in our magnificent outdoor courtyard.
-Maria Muldaur and The Campbell Brothers, this Thursday, August 22, at 8:00 p.m.
+The Skirball’s Sunset Concerts—FREE Thursday night performances of the best in American and world music—finish up this week with Dendê & Band, rhythm-heavy Afro-Brazilian music led by master percussionist and composer Dendê Macêdo.
+Throughout the season, SkirBlog has featured a preview of the week’s upcoming performer written by a member of our Programs department.
+Read about this year’s final performance below, then make your way here on Thursday to watch the show in our magnificent outdoor courtyard.
+Dendê & Band, this Thursday, August 29, at 8:00 p.m.

 When I walked into New York’s famed S.O.B.’s (Sounds of Brazil) and first saw Dendê & Band, I immediately knew that the mixture of African percussion and Brazilian melodies would make for a perfect addition to Sunset Concerts.
 Bahia-born bandleader Dendê currently splits his time between the Brazilian state and New York City, and along the way he has collaborated with some of the world’s great musicians, including David Byrne, Zakir Hussain, and Vinicius Cantuária.
 He has been performing since he was a young teenager, and while he leads a number of combos with slightly different focuses, all his music is about percussion and has been a hit from the Kennedy Center to Lincoln Center and at festivals around the world.